epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     <h3>Reading the Stars: Topic Detection with LDA</h3>
     <p>
         We deployed <strong>Latent Dirichlet Allocation (LDA)</strong> on video titles and descriptions from the 10 largest galaxies.
-Using POS-filtering (nouns, proper nouns, adjectives) and bigram detection, we extract the hidden thematic structure within each community — the actual topics people talk about, not just the labels YouTube assigns.
+Using POS-filtering (nouns, proper nouns, adjectives) and bigram detection, we extract the hidden thematic structure within each community—the actual topics people talk about, not just the labels YouTube assigns.
     </p>

     <p>